gyannetics/dvc-ml-demo/README.md

-# We are trying to implement a Machine Learning solution using DVC
+# Implement a Machine Learning solution using DVC
-This project will be executed in multiple stages
+This project was executed in multiple stages
 - Stage01 - Load file
 - Stage02 - split the file
 - Stage03 - Training the model